Edith Foltz: Early life

 Edith Foltz was born Edith Magalis in Dallas, Texas.
-She was the daughter of Richard Edward Magalis, a druggist, and Kate Daisy Bethurum Magalis.
 She had one brother, Cyrus Magalis.
 As a young woman, she studied to become a singer.

 Marriage to Joseph Foltz

 Her first husband was Joseph Rathelle Foltz Jr., a celery farmer from Milwaukie, Oregon.
-At age twenty, Foltz gave birth to their first child, an infant boy, at the Portland Sanitarium.
-After eleven hours, the baby died of cardiac and respiratory failure caused by his premature birth.
-Two years and seven days later, their second son, Joseph Richard Foltz, was born.
-He would live to be 86 years old.
+They had two children, one of whom died shortly after birth.

 Aviation career

 Training and commercial flights

 Foltz was upset when her husband bought a barnstorming plane: she had wanted to use the money for new furniture.
 But after the plane's propeller broke, Foltz volunteered to take a new one out to the barnstorming circuit.
 She wound up staying to act as an usher and sell tickets.
-In 1931, Foltz explained to The Oregonian what happened next:“After four weeks of this, the pilot said to me, ‘I believe you could learn to fly.’
-I laughed and said, ‘Never,’ for I didn’t want the fliers making fun of me: I had heard about fliers laughing at the girls who were trying to learn to fly at this time.
-He insisted, so the next day as we were waiting for passengers to arrive he suggested that I get in the pilot cockpit and he in the front and for me to fly the ship.”After 110 minutes' training, Foltz flew solo.
+In 1931, Foltz explained to The Oregonian what happened next:After four weeks of this, the pilot said to me, "I believe you could learn to fly."
+I laughed and said, "Never," for I didn’t want the fliers making fun of me: I had heard about fliers laughing at the girls who were trying to learn to fly at this time.
+He insisted, so the next day as we were waiting for passengers to arrive he suggested that I get in the pilot cockpit and he in the front and for me to fly the ship.After 110 minutes' training, Foltz flew solo.
 She "overshot her first attempt at landing, undershot the second, but set in a perfect landing the third try."
-After 200 hours of practice, Foltz became the first woman in Oregon- and the fifth in the United States- with a transport pilot's license.
-For one month, she co-piloted a tri-motored transport plane owned by the West Coast Air Transport corporation.
+After 200 hours of practice, Foltz became the first woman in Oregon – and the fifth in the United States – with a transport pilot's license.
+She begain co-piloting a Bach tri-motored transport plane owned by the West Coast Air Transport corporation.
 This made her the first female pilot to fly regularly for a commercial airline.
+After the company was bought by Western Air Express she flew Bach, Fokker, and Ford tri-motors until West Coast Air Transport was bought by United.